Overview of Key Concepts

 Module 6: Litigating Digital Rights Cases in Africa

-Below is a brief overview of some of the procedural requirements that form an essential part of any litigation strategy.
-The specific procedures of the various courts will be expanded on in their respective sections below.
+Below is a brief overview of some of the procedural requirements for any litigation strategy.
+The specific procedures of the various courts will be further detailed in their respective sections below.

 Some points to consider when assessing standing: